data-atelier/2020-Big-Contest-Champion-League/README.md

 ### Features

 - Date: date & time information of the airing; consisted of year, month, date, hour, and time
+- Product_Group_Code (a.k.a Mother_Code)
+- Product_Group_in_KOR
+- Product_Code
+- Product_Name
+- Price_Per_Unit
+- Total_Sales
+- Time_Exposed: An amount of time a product was aired and shown to customers.
+Ususually decided in the airing shcedule planning process.

 ## Notes